 - Clean intermittent self-catheterisation.

-- Cholinergic agonists (for example, bethanechol-limited role).
+- Cholinergic agonists (eg bethanechol) have a limited role).

 Many complications exist.
 The most severe are: